kzl5010/cask-rabbit/README.md

 FastRabbit was built in under two weeks.

-A [Design Mockup][./docs/readme.md] was used to ensure accurate and timely completion of features.
+A [Design Mockup][readme] was used to ensure accurate and timely completion of features.

 A [Database Mockup][./docs/schema.md] was prepared alongside the design proposal.